Protein modification

 - Evidence code: can only be

-. - Comment: it's very useful for us if you indicate the figure or table where this interaction comes from.
+Inferred from Direct Assay. - Comment: it's very useful for us if you indicate the figure or table where this interaction comes from.

 Modifications that are tricky to find¶